 Fraction Number in Excel

-We could be able to see these kinds of numbers usually in stock market share prices.
-In equity market industry you must hear people taking in a fraction like “Co., A acquired ¼ (one fourth)of shares, Co., C sold its 2/3 (two third of) of shares to other company.
+We could be able to see these kinds of numbers, usually in stock market share prices.
+In the equity market industry, you must hear people taking in a fraction like “Co., A acquired ¼ (one fourth)of shares, Co., C sold its 2/3 (two-third of) of shares to other company.

 How to Format Numbers as Fractions in Excel?

-In excel we can format the numbers as fractions in a couple of ways.
-We can format numbers as fractions in two ways one is by using Number format under the Home tab and the second one is using Format Cell option.
+In excel, we can format the numbers as fractions in a couple of ways.
+We can format numbers as fractions in two ways one is by using Number format under the Home tab, and the second one is using the Format Cell option.

 Method #1 – Format by Using Home Tab